ceapowell/UQ_Education/README.md

 # UQ_Education
-A collection of resources for those designing lecture courses on UQ.
+A collection of resources that might be helpful for those designing lecture courses on UQ.

 ## Text Books